UFC Fight Night: Waterson vs. Hill: Predictions & Analysis

 A few statistical edges stand out.
 Hill throws significantly more leather — a 2.0 sig. strike per minute gap.
 Waterson-Gomez is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Hill has tighter striking defense, making opponents miss more often.

-**The Pick: Angela Hill over Michelle Waterson-Gomez.** This is essentially a pick'em.
-The model nudges toward Hill at 53%, but there's almost nothing separating these two.
+The Pick: Michelle Waterson-Gomez over Angela Hill.
+This is essentially a pick'em.
+The model nudges toward Waterson-Gomez at 53%, but there's almost nothing separating these two.

 Ottman Azaitar vs Khama Worthy